Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/SAD.md

 </div>
 The results show that each component of the angular velocity vector oscillates consistently between a unique range & setpoint throughout the simulation.

-Modeling this behavior provides crucial information for engineers to understand how a spacecraft will behave if it begins rotating unexpectedly or temporarily lose control system authority.
+Modeling this behavior provides crucial information for engineers to understand how a spacecraft will behave if it begins rotating unexpectedly or temporarily loses control system authority.

 ---